-A Dyalog APL application packaged as a EXE file must be accompanied by the Dyalog APL Dynamic Link Library (dyalog120.dll or dyalog120rt.dll) which should be installed in the same directory (as the EXE) or in the Windows System directory.
+You can package the workspace as a stand-alone executable or as a .EXE file that must be accompanied by the Dyalog APL Dynamic Link Library (dyalog120.dll or dyalog120rt.dll), in which case the DLL should be installed in the same directory (as the EXE) or in the Windows System directory.

 The following example illustrates how you can package the supplied workspace calc.dws as an executable.
-Before making the executable, it is essential to set up the latent expression to run the program using LX as shown.
-Notice that in this case it is not necessary to execute DFF; the calc.exe program will terminate normally when the user closes the calculator window and the system returns to Session input.
+Before making the executable, it is essential to set up the latent expression to run the program using lx as shown.
+Notice that in this case it is not necessary to execute lofff; the calc.exe program will terminate normally when the user closes the calculator window and the system returns to Session input.